ethereum/go-ethereum/docs/_interface/consensus-clients.md

 The consensus clients all expose a [Beacon API][beacon-api-link] that can be used to check the status of the Beacon client or download blocks and consensus data by sending requests using tools such as [Curl](https://curl.se).
+More information on this can be found in the documentation for each consensus client.

+## Validators

+After The Merge, miners are n longer responsible for securing the Ethereum blockchain.
+Instead, this becomes the responsibility of validators that have staked at least 32 ETH into a deposit contract and run validator software.
+Each of the consensus clients have their own validator software that is described in detail on their respective documentation.
+The easiest way to handle staking and validator key generation is to use the Ethereum Foundation [Staking Launchpad][launchpad-link].

 ## Using Geth